overturetool/documentation/examples/VDMRT/VeMo/README.txt

-﻿This example was used in the MSc thesis for Claus Ballegaard Nielsen in order to illustrate how dynamic deployment with advantage could be added to VDM-RT.
+This example was used in the MSc thesis for Claus Ballegaard Nielsen in order to illustrate how dynamic deployment with advantage could be added to VDM-RT.